Advanced Java and Web Technologies Tutorial

 Life Cycle of a Servlet

-Introduction Life cycle of a servlet contains the following stages: Instantiation Initialization Servicing Destruction Following figure illustrates the life cycle of a servlet: Instantiation In this stage the servlet container searches the web.xml file for servlet.
-If the servlet is found, it will create an object for the corresponding servlet […]
+Introduction Life cycle of a servlet contains the following stages: Instantiation Initialization Servicing Destruction This article is a part of our advanced java and web technologies tutorial.
+Following figure illustrates the life cycle of a servlet: Instantiation In this stage the servlet container searches the web.xml file for servlet.
+If the servlet is […]

 Read the rest of this entry »